zorino/kaamer/docs/database.md

       -maxsize      will maximize the size of tables (.sst) and vlog (.log) files (to limit the number of open files)

-  -dl_uniprot       download uniprot in EMBL format for a specific taxon
+  -download         download databases (Uniprot, KeggPathways, BiocycPathways)
     (input)
       -o            output file (default: uniprotkb.txt.gz)
+      -d            database directory (only with kegg and biocyc options)

+      -uniprot      download raw embl files for one of the following taxon : archaea,bacteria,fungi,human,invertebrates,mammals,
+                    plants,rodents,vertebrates,viruses
     (flag)
-      -tax          taxon is one of the following : archaea,bacteria,fungi,human,invertebrates,mammals,
-                    plants,rodents,vertebrates,viruses
+      -kegg         download kegg pathways protein association and merge into database -biocyc       download biocyc pathways protein association and merge into database

   -merge            merge 2 unindexed databases made with makedb
     (input)